1920 Dayton Triangles season: Game 9: vs. Akron Pros

 The Pros were now recognized as the top team in Ohio, and the Triangles had a rematch against the Pros.
 The game could have been classified as a World Championship, but the APFA had widened its battlefield with the Buffalo All-Americans and the Decatur Staleys still in contention for the APFA trophy.
-5,000 fans showed up for the game.
-Pollard returned a punt for a touchdown in the first quarter and had one receiving touchdown in the third quarter from King, and the Triangles received their second loss of the year.
+In front of 5,000 fans, Akron star Fritz Pollard returned a punt for a touchdown in the first quarter and had one receiving touchdown in the third quarter from King, delivering the Triangles their second loss of the year.

 Post-season

 Hurt by losses to the Akron Pros, the Triangles did not contend for the APFA trophy in 1920.
 The Triangles' performance of 5–2–2 would be the team's best before being sold and relocating to Brooklyn after the 1929 season.
 Sportswriter Bruce Copeland compiled the 1920 All Pro team; no players made the first team, Sacksteder made the second team, and Bacon made the third team.
 As of 2012, no players from the 1920 Dayton Triangles were enshrined in the Pro Football Hall of Fame.